syncfusion-content/blazor-docs/blazor/document-editor/table-format.md

 ## Header row

 The header row describes the content of a table.
 A table can optionally have a header row.
 Only the first row of a table can be the header row.
-If the cursor position is at first row of the table, then you can define whether it as header row or not, using the following sample code.
+If the cursor position is at first row of the table, then you can define whether it is a header row or not using the following sample code.

 ```csharp
 documentEditor.Selection.RowFormat.SetIsHeader(true);